Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

     Click into the search bar, and begin typing `/goal_pose`.
 When it appears, select the `/goal_pose` topic name to toggle both the `2D` and `3D` options.
 Alternatively, you can select each individual toggle. `2D` toggles a GUI window that displays a text-formatted version of the message. `3D` toggles the 3D drawing.

     > If the HUD is not visible, ensure your connection throws no errors, your Nav2 ROS nodes are still running, and that `Show HUD` in the ROS Settings is on.

+    > Topics that appear *white* are of a ROS message type that has a visualizer component in the scene.
+Topics that appear *grey* are of a ROS message type that does *not* currently have a visualizer component in the scene.
+Read more about this in the [Usage Documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/main/com.unity.robotics.visualizations/Documentation~/README.md).

 - You should now see a new window labeled with the `/goal_pose` topic in your Game view, saying "Waiting for message..."